 To cover transportation costs, you’ll need to budget for a vehicle with a driver/guide and fuel for the entire round trip.
 Some travelers prefer to pay for the vehicle and driver/guide separately from fuel costs, but at Trek Africa Expeditions, we recommend an all-inclusive tour package that includes both.

 Alternatively, you can fly to Bwindi Impenetrable National Park via companies like Aero Link, which operates scheduled and chartered flights from Entebbe International Airport to Kihihi or Kisoro near the park.
 However, you’ll still need to arrange for ground transportation to your lodge.

 Another option is to fly into Kigali International Airport and trek to the mountain gorillas in Uganda.
 The Gorilla trekking cost remains the same, but you’ll only need to drive a short distance of 4-5 hours through the borders of Cyanika or Katuna to reach the southern or eastern parts of Bwindi.

-At Trek Africa Tours, we can help you arrange transportation for your Gorilla trekking adventure, whether you need car hire or a flight to Bwindi Impenetrable National Park.
+At Trek Africa Expeditions, we can help you arrange transportation for your Gorilla trekking adventure, whether you need car hire or a flight to Bwindi Impenetrable National Park.
 We offer a variety of packages to fit your schedule, including 2-day and 3-day Gorilla trekking tours from Kigali, as well as longer safaris upon request.